‘Southlands House, Sittingbourne project successfully granted Planning Approval on 25th April 2019!’

 Southlands House, Sittingbourne

 The site has an established C2 use.
 Currently a vacant single storey building, formally part of Keycoll Hospital, was built in 1990 as a residential care home for dementia sufferers, transformed approximately 10 years ago into a day centre for people with dementia, subsequently closed in 2013.
-The building received an approval for demolition on the 8th September 2016.
+The building received an approval for demolition on the 8th September 2016 and was demolished in January 2019.

 In line with Government advice, local planning policy and best practice, Graham Land & Developments is seeking to replace the outdated care home with a modern, purpose-built Care Home scheme.